 "I started renting houses in the Caribbean mostly due to value," he says.
 "That evolved into renting without the kids, seeking more privacy and avoidance of obnoxious and entitled travelers, nothing I want when traveling.
 I do still like the occasional boutique hotel; as a thread-count fan, I do sacrifice some comforts for the autonomy offered in a villa rental, but room service, concierge -- not important.
 Peace, autonomy, kitchen, privacy, noise control, space, etc. -- important."

 1. Get comfortable lodgings, but make them as convenient as possible.
-So if you are traveling to a city, put some of your travel budget toward getting a hotel room right in the thick of it -- whether that means overlooking Central Park in New York (this can be done more easily and affordably than you would think using one of these sites), or in Bloomsbury in London, or overlooking a point break, or at the foot of a ski slope.
+So if you are traveling to a city, put some of your travel budget toward getting a hotel room right in the thick of it -- whether that means overlooking Central Park in New York, or in Bloomsbury in London, or overlooking a point break, or at the foot of a ski slope.
 Do more with less energy and time by eliminating travel time to and from the sweet spots.

 2. Do the same stuff, but tone it down.
 By now, you have accumulated so many intense travel experiences that you don't need constant thrills and novelty at all times.
 Take inspiration from Linda Miller, and do the kiddie section of the Grand Canyon.
 For myself, I have surfed so many places that I don't need to hack trails with a machete to have a good time.
 On a recent trip I was content to surf a lesser break that just happened to be right out front of our lodgings -- and I never got in the truck to surf anywhere else.
 In the end, I caught more waves with less hassle than I have in a long time, all while watching my kid play on the beach.
 It was a good trade.